stormpath/stormpath-documentation/source/reference.rst

   SAML Policy Resource
   ^^^^^^^^^^^^^^^^^^^^

   This resource contains information about the Application's SAML policy.
-For more information about this, please see :ref:`saml-authn`.
+For more information SAML Authentication, please see :ref:`saml-authn`.

   **samlPolicy URL**